-The Pythia Prize is a new commission project that will see an Australian female composer collaborate with Rubiks to create a new work, to be premiered in 2018.
-The Pythia Prize winner’s piece will be performed in both Australia and Europe, featuring in Rubiks’ first international appearances in July.
+The Pythia Prize is an annual commission project that will see an Australian female or gender nonconforming composer collaborate with Rubiks to create a new work.
+The 2017 Pythia Prize winner was Samantha Wolf, and her piece ‘Want Not’ received performances in Melbourne, Sydney, Darmstadt, Berlin, Manchester and Amsterdam as part of Rubiks’ first international tour.

-Workshopping Period Early 2018 (to be negotiated between Rubiks and Pythia composer)
+Workshopping Period Throughout 2020 (to be negotiated between Rubiks and Pythia composer)

-The Pythia Prize is open to self-identifying female Australian composers.
-There is no age limit for this prize.
+The Pythia Prize is open to female and gender nonconforming Australian composers.
+Applicants do not need to be currently residing in Australia, and there is no age limit for this prize.

-- Three score examples and recordings of previous works, including at least one chamber work.
-Maximum time limit of each work or excerpt should be 15 minutes.
-These are to be submitted via Dropbox link.
+Three score examples and recordings of previous works, including at least one chamber work and one work featuring one of the core Rubiks instruments (flute, cello, piano/keyboard or percussion).
+Maximum time limit of each work or excerpt should be 10 minutes.

 CV and Biography

 Applications will be assessed by members of Rubiks Collective.
 Any questions should be emailed to email@example.com.
 Applicants will receive an acknowledgement receipt of materials within one week of submission.